Overview of Corporate Governance Structure

 For further information on each director and Audit & Supervisory Board member, including a skill matrix, reasons for nomination, and significant concurrent positions outside the Company, please see respective the Notice for the Calling of the Annual Shareholders' Meeting.

 Evaluation of Effectiveness of Board of Directors

-From January through February every year, the Company conducts a questionnaire survey of all directors and Audit & Supervisory Board members.
-Results of the survey are reviewed by a company attorney, and then reviewed and evaluated at the Board of Directors meeting in March.
+During January and February 2022, the Company conducted a questionnaire survey of all directors and Audit & Supervisory Board members.
+Results of the survey were reviewed by a company attorney, and then considered and evaluated at the Board of Directors meeting in March 2022.